Cool Schools Program: Yolo County, CA We Plan. We Plant. We Educate. We Celebrate.

 Cool Schools Yolo County connects students and teachers to nature by transforming school campuses through tree planting and the creation of fun, experiential outdoor learning areas.
 The program promotes environmental stewardship and aims to nurture a life-long love of exploration and appreciation for the natural environment.
 Funding for Cool Schools Yolo County is provided by the California Department of Forestry and Fire Protection’s Urban and Community Forestry Program.
 Developed by Texas Trees Foundation, the program is a partnership between the Tree Davis, Washington Unified School District, Woodland Joint Unified School District and Woodland Tree Foundation.

-Research shows outdoor time can result in academic and health benefits for children.
-According to the University of Champaign Urban of Illinois, kids who spend more time outside end up paying more attention inside.
+Research shows that spending time outdoors provides academic and health benefits for children.
+According to the University of Champaign Urban of Illinois, kids who spend more time outside pay more attention inside.
 Trees and nature lower aggression and symptoms of ADHD and students are better able to concentrate, complete tasks, and follow instructions.
-Cool Schools promotes hands-on outdoor environmental activities with a TEKS aligned STEM-based curriculum, so no child is left inside!
+Cool Schools promotes hands-on outdoor environmental activities with a TEKS aligned STEM-based curriculum so no child is left inside!

 Pillars of the Cool Schools Program Trees • Outdoor Learning • Education